Revoa-ux/revoa-app/STRIPE_CONNECT_SETUP.md

 Your marketplace is now set up to:
 - ✅ Process payments securely through Stripe
-- ✅ Automatically collect 3% commission
+- ✅ Automatically collect 2% commission
-- ✅ Transfer 97% to suppliers
+- ✅ Transfer 98% to suppliers
+- ✅ Account for supplier's 10% markup and expenses
 - ✅ Minimize sales tax liability
 - ✅ Track all transactions
 - ✅ Provide supplier payment transparency